mobluse/x16-petscii2utf8/README.md

     ./x16emu -echo raw | ../x16-petscii2utf8/petscii2utf8

-if you have a version of `x16emu` (32 or earlier) that doesn't have `-echo raw` you can use `-echo`, but then it doesn't look exactly right:
+if you have a version of `x16emu` (r32 or earlier) that doesn't have `-echo raw` you can use `-echo`, but then it doesn't look exactly right:

     x16emu -echo | petscii2utf8

-READY. is changed to READY! or READY? depending if you use -echo raw or just -echo.
+`READY.` is changed to `READY!` or `READY?` depending if you use -echo raw or just -echo.
 Release 31 and lower of the emulator buffers output, but this is fixed in release 32.
 I you want -echo raw you can download the source of x16-emulator, make, and run:

     nano Makefile # Edit varibles in package section. make package_linux